 The Process of Argument: An Introduction is a necessary companion for anyone seeking to engage in successful persuasion: To organize, construct, and communicate arguments.
 It is both comprehensive and accessible: An authoritative guide to logical thinking and effective communication.

-The book begins with techniques for improving careful reading—including guides on navigating through fake news and internet trolls.
+The book begins with techniques to improve reading comprehension, including guides on navigating through fake news and internet trolls.
 Then, readers are taught how to reconstruct deductive, inductive, and abductive presentations so that the logical structure is explicit.
 And finally, there is a step-by-step guide for responding to these texts via the argumentative essay.

 Along the way are current examples from social media and elsewhere on the internet along with guides for assessing truth claims in an ever-complicated community worldview.
 Throughout, are carefully selected reading questions and exercises that will pace readers in order to ensure that the text is securely grasped and successfully applied.

 - Offers guidance on how to read a text through self-analysis and social criticism

 - Provides a step-by-step procedure for allowing the student to move from reading to reconstruction to being prepared to write an effective argumentative essay